 The selling point of the DEB token was that as the platform grows, more and more DEB tokens will be used, and the limited supply of tokens would make its price increase.
 So far, it doesn’t seem to be the case.

 It doesn’t help that DEB tokens are only available on a few platforms like Kucoin or Latoken.

 If you’re interested in the token, you can read more about it on their whitepaper.
 (They used to keep a link to it on their site.
 Lately, they’ve removed it and it looks like they’re trying to distance themselves from their early ICO days).
 Frankly, I’m waiting for them to forget the blockchain hype and just build a proper and safe platform to invest in.

 Debitum Network is certainly an interesting platform if nothing else.
 Its use of the DEB token to help decentralize the activities involved in the lending process could make it a great platform in the near future.

 It does offer buyback guarantees on most of its loans, and this makes it at least a safe platform to invest in.
-While the advertised returns are not as high as others promised by platforms like Envestio, Kuetzal or TFG Crowd, it’s still a good platform to diversify your portfolio.
+While the advertised returns are not as high as others promised by platforms like Monethera, Wisefund or TFG Crowd, it’s still a good platform to diversify your portfolio.

-It is still small, with less than 2000 users, at it needs to invest a bit in marketing in order to get more investors to the platform.
+It is still small, with around 3500 users, and it needs to invest a bit more in marketing in order to get more investors to the platform.

 If you wish to try out Debitum Network, you could use my referral link and win a 10 EUR bonus when/if you invest at least 250 EUR on the platform.